 PLEASE DO EITHER 1 OR 2 ABOVE, NOT A MIXTURE.
 IF ALL YOUR PLAYERS HAVE NOT COMPLETED #1 ABOVE, YOU MUST SUBMIT THE COMPLETE TEAM ROSTER AND WAIVER FORMS FOR ALL PLAYERS UPON CHECK-IN!

-Format Teams of 4 to 6 players for 10U, 12U, 15U and 18U age groups, with 4 playing at a time, are invited to register.
+Format Teams of 4 to 6 players for 10U, 12U, 13U, 15U and 18U age groups, with 4 playing at a time, are invited to register.
 10U and 12U are for recreational (Classic) players only - no players carded with MSYSA or other USSF affiliate permitted (i.e. no travel team players).
 Players from AAYSA, PGSI, Boys and Girls Clubs leagues, for example, are eligible for the Classic divisions.
-Separate recreational (Classic) and travel (Premiere) divisions for 15U and 18U.
+Both (Classic) and travel (Premiere) team are eligible to enter 13U, 15U and 18U.
 Division play begins with a set of 3 games for each team.
 Teams finishing with the most Standing Points advance to single-elimination Playoff Matches to determine the division's Champion and Runner-up trophy winners.
 Other participating players will receive medals.
 All teams play at least 3 matches with most teams playing 4 games (except in the case of lightning, heavy rain, or other unforeseen circumstances).
 Matches are scheduled to start every half-hour.
-When Saturday June 10, 2017.
+When Saturday June 16, 2018.
 Games will be held between approximately 8 am and 8 pm.
 The exact game schedule will be released before the tournament.
 WhereSchrom Hills Park, 6915 Hanover Pkwy, Greenbelt, MD 20770 How Do We Enter?
 Registration is online via our registration partner, Blue Sombrero.
 The team coach registers the team, pays the registration fee and is prompted to send an email to each player who then is responsible for entering their individual player registration information.
 So, form your team of 4-6 players and then click hereto get started!
-What Does It Cost $100 per team.
+What Does It Cost $150 per team.
 Trainer A qualified trainer will be onsite to provide assistance to any injured player.
 Number of Matches All teams will play at least 3 matches, except in the case of lightning, heavy rain, or other unforeseen circumstances.
 Advancing teams may play up to 6 matches.

 Match rules follow FIFA's Laws of the Game except as noted below.

-About Us Blog contact us at greenbeltsocceralliance at gmail.com we answer all emails!
+About Us Blog contact us at admin at greenbeltsoccer.org we answer all emails!